Modern Slavery Act

 - displayed ETI code of conduct and helpline numbers on notice boards, live information screens in canteen areas and in our employee newsletter.

-- Put in place a training programme to train Mental Health First Aiders across all sites and all levels.
+- put in place a training programme to train Mental Health First Aiders across all sites and all levels as well as a confidential dedicated MHFA direct communication line.

 - Comfy Quilts Ltd recruitment process is designed to ensure that all prospective employees are legally entitled to work in the UK before they commence employment.